-As you can see on the image below, there are two training modules, each containing fours steps or lessons.
+As you can see in the image below, there are two training modules, each containing four steps or lessons.

 The videos are short and designed to sell you three more products, ClickFunnels, GVO (hosting and email marketing autoresponder), and Click (link tracking software).
 By the way, these will cost you a couple of hundreds.

 You see, I remember Jake saying during the Quick Home Websites sales pitch that it’s going to cost you only $37 to get in and claim your money and the account.
 How about that lie, ha?